 How X-Ray Contact Improves Image Geolocation

-1. You go to the “Search” tab on the X-Ray Contact website to start the investigation.
+- You go to the “Platform” tab on the X-Ray Contact website to start the investigation.

-3. Wait until we crawl through billions of possible matches.
+- Wait until we crawl through possible matches.

-4. Receive a report with the similarity index of a photo we found compared to the picture you requested to analyze.
+- Receive a Search Profile report with the similarity index of a photo we found compared to the picture you requested to analyze.
 We will also display all similar images with the name of the person, the location, social media profile links, and demographic info like their age.

 Our Pro Tips for Geo-Locating